mokuda2/senioryearreflection/_posts/2022-02-02-Triangles.md

 “I think I’ve learned that even though I do have worries and concerns that they shouldn’t be reasons to stop a relationship.
 And I don’t think I realized that I had feelings for you until I was about to lose you.
 Before I started dating, I was really lonely.
 Maybe even borderline depressed.
 But for the past month, I haven't felt that way.
 I'm so sorry about being wishy washy, but I still want to try this together.”

-Well dang.
 I had thought a lot about how Connor might have been someone I could pursue.
 But Bryce was such a great guy.
 I really did like being around him, and it seemed like he really liked being around me.
 "I love that you love me as much as you do, but it doesn't seem fair that I don't love you as much as you do to me."

 "And that's okay.
 I don't expect that you absolutely love me after only a month of dating.
 I'd be down to keep giving this relationship a try.
 I think I realized that what I thought was love really wasn't what it was.
 But I don't want you to be stuck in a relationship that you don't want to be in.
 And I don't want to be in that kind of relationship either.
 So do you want to continue this relationship?"